Camp TURKSOM: Function

 Over 10,000 Somali soldiers are expected to be trained at the base, according to Turkish military officials.
 It can train and house approximately 1,000 soldiers at a time.
 The base is approximately four square kilometers in size.
 Since its construction, officers and NCOs of all branches of the Somali Armed Forces graduate on a routine basis.
 The officer's course and training is 2 years, and the NCO course and training is a year long; upon graduation the officer candidates are promoted to 2nd Lieutenant and the NCOs are promoted to the rank of Warrant Officer Class 3.
 Inside and on the university's grounds, there are classrooms, a conference room, an on-site training ground, football pitches, basketball courts, maritime simulation rooms, language labs, barbers and other amenities.
-More than 200 Turkish military personnel will be stationed at the base.
-Camp TURKSOM has the capacity to accommodate approximately 1500 trainees at a certain point in time.
-By March 5, 2020 411 Somali trainees had graduated from the military camp.
+More than 300 Turkish military personnel are currently stationed at the base.
+The camp has the capacity to accommodate approximately 1500 trainees at a time.
+As of 2023, nearly 5,000 Somali trainees have graduated from the military camp.

-The candidates and graduates of the defence university who are known as the Gorgor commando brigade, are identifiable with the sky blue beret and the unique Turksom crest instead of the seal of the Armed Forces.
-As Somalia is under a UN embargo and cannot obtain fighter planes and other aircraft, the air force candidates are trained in Turkey instead.
+The candidates/graduates are known as the Gorgor commando brigade, are identifiable with the sky blue beret and the unique Turksom crest instead of the seal of the Armed Forces.
+As Somalia is under a UN embargo and cannot obtain military aircraft, the air force candidates are trained in Turkey instead.